Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

 ##Summary of results

 Our control experiments showed that direct mapping of sequences reads from the metagenome was a sensitive way to detect plasmids,  Plasmid reads were present when as little as 0.01x *B. anthracis* genome equivalents were added.
-However, both *B. anthracis* and *B. cereus* reads mapped to pXO1 and pXO2 because the strain we used contained closely related mobile elements.
+However, some *B. cereus* reads mapped to pXO2 a because the strain we used probably contained a closely related mobile element.
 What differentiated *B. anthracis* from the control was that coverage was evenly distributed across the plasmids.
 We found that the NYC samples had evidence of quite deep coverage of *B. cereus* like chromsome and plasmids, which was not an unexpected result.
-The pattern of coverage of the plasmids qualitatively resembled *B. cereus* rather than *B. anthracis*.
+The pattern of coverage of the plasmids qualitatively resembled *B. cereus* rather than *B. anthracis* although there were some reads in sample SRR1748708 that mapped across the part of the plasmid containing the lethal toxin gene cluster.

 We showed that Kraken was a sensitive tool for detection of *B. anthracis* down to at least 0.01X genome coverage.
 However, the *B. cereus* control also gave us false positive *B. anthracis* reads, albeit at a lower incidence than the true positive.
 On the NYC subway samples we obtained a reasonably large number of *B. anthracis* specific calls but this could be explained by the fact that the sample contained up to 50x chromosomal coverage of *B. cereus* group organisms.

 Our custom assay of 1973 31-mers specific to the  *B. anthracis* core genome was sensitive at 0.01X *B. anthracis* genome coverage and did not give false positives on the *B. cereus* control at up to 5x coverage.
 Surprisingly, we obtained 2 positive hits on on of the NYC subway samples.
 There are a number of possible reasons for this:

 1.	*B. anthracis* is truly present in this sample at about 0.01x genome coverage along with a much greater abundance of *B. cereus* group organisms.
-At this leve of coverage we may be stochastically missing the signature hits to the lethal toxin gene in pXO1.  <ROBERT PLEASE CONFIRM> Altertatively we have *B. anthracis* variant that has lost its plasmids.
+At this leve of coverage we would expect to see some hits to the lethal toxin gene in pXO1, which we did.
+However, the reads that mapped inside the lethal toxin gene were found by BLASTN to be false positives.
+It is possible that the 0.01x genome coverage the B. anthracis pXO1 reads stochastically missed the toxin gene and we were seeing flase positive hits from the other *B. cereus* group strains present.  <ROBERT -IMPORTANT -  PLEASE CONFIRM> Alterntatively we have *B. anthracis* variant that has lost its plasmids.
 2. The SNPs are present in a *B. cereus* strain, very closely related to *B. anthracis* that ha not been sequenced (if its sequence were available in a public database, it would have resulted in the SNPs being filtered out of consideration.
 3. The SNPs were present in a *B. cereus* strain whose ancestor had at some point undergone homologous recombination in this area of the chromosome with an ancestor of *B. anthracis*.
 4. The sequences were introduced through laboratory cross-contamination.